 Adding Weight to Jelly Lures

 As stated above, many jelly lures weigh just a few grams and need to have additional weight added so that they can be cast out.
 This is achieved by adding an additional weight, most often a tube or cylinder-shaped weight as these types of weights are streamlined in shape and do not ruin the action of the lure as it is pulled through the water.
+Sea Angling Shop’s Cylinder Weights are an example of this type of weight, while Dinsmores In-Line Jig Heads can be used when lighter weights are needed.

 For a much more detailed article on adding casting weight to jelly and soft lures click here.